 - a.
 Collection: ALPR data will be collected as a by-product of the active scanning of license plates that are compared with the downloaded extract, searched as part of a criminal investigation or in furtherance of a criminal justice purpose.
 This data is collected by both mobile and fixed ALPR cameras in the same manner.
 The data is stored in the ALPR system's database.
 The ALPR database typically contains the image of the license plate, the optical character recognition rendition of the license plate number, the date/time and location of the capture.
 If additional information is captured and stored, it shall be defined in the agency's policy document.
 ALPR data will be stored, purged, destroyed or deleted in accordance with Florida Statute 316.0778. - b.
 Access and Use: ALPR data will be available to Law Enforcement Agency personnel for the tactical enforcement of state statutes for example, identification of a stolen vehicle.
 ALPR data will be available to Criminal Justice Agency personnel for the purposes of conducting ongoing or continuing criminal investigations and for the purposes of active criminal intelligence operations.
 Access to ALPR data is authorized by the chief executive of the agency or his/her designee. - c.
 Information Sharing: ALPR data captured and stored may be shared with other Criminal Justice Agencies for the purposes of conducting ongoing or continuing criminal investigations and for the purposes of active criminal intelligence operations.
 Agencies shall record the dissemination of ALPR data and notify the recipient of the applicable Florida statutes regarding the privacy restrictions and retention schedules for ALPR data.
 The sharing of ALPR data shall be authorized by the chief executive of the agency or his/her designee and may be part of a standing order. - d.
-Security: ALPR systems that do not perform secondary capture of PII or CJI do not need to conform to the FBI CJIS Security Policy (CSP).
-If an ALPR system performs secondary queries of state and national systems that access PII or CJI, then it shall conform to the FBI CSP.
+Security: ALPR systems that do not utilize the Extract or perform secondary capture of PII or CJI do not need to conform to the CJISSECPOL.
+If an ALPR system utilizes the Extract or performs secondary queries of state and national systems that access PII or CJI, then it shall conform to the CJISSECPOL.
 ALPR systems will need to provide user level access based on the role of the person accessing the system (i.e. criminal investigation or criminal intelligence) to ensure the integrity of the systems and confidentiality of the data.
+The ALPR system shall be sufficiently designed to minimize the compromise, unauthorized access or use, destruction, modification, or unintended or inappropriate disclosure of data.

-The e.
+e.
 Data Retention and Use: ALPR data shall be retained in accordance with Florida Statute 316.0778.
 ALPR data that are part of an ongoing or continuing investigation and information that is gathered and retained without specific suspicion may be retained for no longer than 3 anniversary years.
 Access to ALPR data for criminal investigation or intelligence purposes is limited to authorized Criminal Justice Agency personnel for no longer than 3 anniversary years and requires an agency case number or case name and logging of access.
 Data captured, stored, generated, or otherwise produced shall be accessible in the ALPR system for 30 days for tactical use.